sehnt/LoL-Jungle-Timer/README.md

 # LoL-Jungle-Timer
-Custom Python Application for a more convenient way of timing jungle clears
+Custom Python Application for a more convenient way of timing jungle clears.
+Has only been tested on Windows so far

 [![Image from Gyazo](https://i.gyazo.com/2f251da0d9d5fd371a774dc9895f2477.gif)](https://gyazo.com/2f251da0d9d5fd371a774dc9895f2477)